A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams

-In this manuscript, a comprehensive architecture for dynamic role allocation and collaborative task planning in mixed human-robot teams was presented, suitable for flexible and fast reconfigurable industrial scenarios.
-The main advantages of the architecture are the high scalability across different industrial jobs (task-agnostic) and across motley teams in terms of size and agent heterogeneity.
-Through several simulations (\autoref{ssec:complexity}), the computational complexity was evaluated and the results demonstrated a high suitability for industrial-sized jobs (up to $50$ actions) and medium-sized teams (up to $20$ agents) in case proper collaborations between agents are enabled (\textit{Collab-MT-BT}).
-In these conditions, the solver takes, overall, approx $1\;s$ to compute the solution from the initialization of the BT to the allocation of the last action (\autoref{fig:complex_old_new_series}).
+Through several simulations (\autoref{ssec:complexity}), the computational complexity was evaluated, and the results demonstrated a high suitability for industrial-sized jobs (up to $50$ actions) and medium-sized teams (up to $20$ workers) in case proper collaborations between workers are enabled (\textit{Collab-MT-BT}).
+In these conditions, the solver takes, overall, approx. $1\;s$ to compute the solution from the initialization of the BT to the allocation of the last action (\autoref{fig:complex_old_new_series}).
 That means, on average, less than $50\;ms$ to allocate a single action to a worker.
-In conditions of pure cooperations between agents (\textit{Coop-MT-BT}), similar performance is obtained with jobs size up to $100$ actions, while no signification increase in terms of teams size is reported (\autoref{fig:complex_agt}).
-With respect to the previous version of the allocation method (\textit{Coop-ST-BT})~\cite{fusaro2021integrated}, the approach (\textit{Collab-MT-BT}) properly exploits the job schedule in terms of actions parallelization, as demonstrated in \autoref{ssec:simulations}, while, even in presence of a unique centralized Role Allocator node, no relevant worsening in terms of computational time is recorded (see \autoref{fig:complex_old_new_series} and \autoref{fig:complex_old_new_parallel}).
+In conditions of pure cooperation between workers (\textit{Coop-MT-BT}), similar performance is obtained with jobs sized up to $100$ actions, while no significant increase in terms of team size is reported (\autoref{fig:complex_agt}).
+With respect to the previous version of the allocation method (\textit{Coop-ST-BT})~\cite{fusaro2021integrated}, the approach (\textit{Collab-MT-BT}) properly exploits the job schedule in terms of action parallelization, as demonstrated in \autoref{ssec:simulations}.
+We acknowledge that this advantage is evident only in the presence of a job that allows a high degree of parallelism between actions.
+Even in the presence of a unique centralized Role Allocator node, no relevant worsening in terms of computational time is recorded (see \autoref{fig:complex_old_new_series} and \autoref{fig:complex_old_new_parallel}).